Logiqx/gps-details/docs/devices/coros/advice/README.md

-The time on COROS watches has a tendency to drift, but this can be avoided by ensuring that [auto-sync](https://support.coros.com/hc/en-us/articles/5859961688212-The-watch-is-not-displaying-the-correct-time) is switched on.
+The time of day on COROS watches can start to drift quite quickly, but this can be avoided by ensuring [auto-sync](https://support.coros.com/hc/en-us/articles/5859961688212-The-watch-is-not-displaying-the-correct-time) is switched on.
+The time will then be kept up-to-date by the COROS app.

 System -> More Settings -> Date / Time -> Auto Sync